 Depression Therapy Can Help You Clear Away the Gray

 My approach is tailored to each individual.
-In sessions, I offer support and guidance as you work on dismantling limiting beliefs and negative thought patterns that can keep depressed thoughts in place.
-Together, we will identify healthy behaviors related to nutrition, exercise and activities for enjoyment so that you can nurture yourself as a complete person—mind, body and emotions.
+In sessions, I offer support and guidance as you work on dismantling limiting beliefs and negative thought patterns that can keep depressing thoughts in place.
+Together, we will identify healthy behaviors related to nutrition, exercise, and activities for enjoyment so that you can nurture yourself as a complete person—mind, body and emotions.